John McComb Jr.

-John McComb Jr. (1763 – 1853) was an American architect who designed many landmarks in the 18th and 19th centuries.
+John McComb Jr. (1763–1853) was an American architect who designed many landmarks in the 18th and 19th centuries.
 Between 1790 and 1825, McComb was New York city's leading architect.

+Early life and education

-John McComb Jr. was born on October 17, 1763 in New York City.
+McComb Jr. was born on October 17, 1763, in New York City and was of Scottish ancestry.
 In 1783, McComb began working with his father, John McComb Sr., a well known architect and surveyor.
-In 1790, he began working independently.
+In 1790, he began working independently and John Jay spoke highly of his work to Alexander Hamilton.
+McComb would later design Hamilton's home, The Grange.
+In general, McComb worked in the Federal style.

-McComb is interred at Green-Wood Cemetery in Brooklyn, New York.
+McComb died in 1853, and is interred at Green-Wood Cemetery in Brooklyn, New York.